Brewster's Millions (1935 film)

 Brewster's Millions is a 1935 British musical comedy film directed by Thornton Freeland and starring Jack Buchanan, Lili Damita and Nancy O'Neil.
-It is based on the 1902 novel and subsequent 1906 play, with the action relocated from the United States to Britain.
+It was written by Arthur Wimperis, Donovan Pedelty, Clifford Grey, Wolfgang Wilhelm and Douglas Furber based on the 1902 novel by George Barr McCutcheon and subsequent 1906 play by Winchell Smith and Byron Ongley with the action relocated from the United States to Britain.

 Plot

 Jack Brewster, a pauper living in London and the heir to a fortune from his wealthy father, falls in love with Cynthia, a boarder in his boarding house.
 When Jack inherits his fortune, which includes £500,000 and the house, he falls prey to chorus girl Rosalie.
 His uncle then dies, leaving Jack six million pounds, on the condition that he become penniless in the next six months.
 At his housewarming for his first inheritance, Jack learns of the second bequest, which requires him not only to lose all his money, but to have no female entanglements and tell no one of its conditions.

 Jack goes on a wild spending spree, which includes producing a musical stage show starring Rosalie.
 He then takes the entire cast of the show on a yacht to Monte Carlo, in the hope of losing his money through gambling.
 Jack has nothing but good luck, however, as the show is a hit and he even wins at the gambling tables.
 Jack goes so far as to buy some seemingly worthless stock, which only turns out to be worth another fortune.
 Jack undergoes various indignities, such as being chased by kidnappers through a fiesta, which ends with him winding up as the rear end of a paper mache dragon.
 Throughout his spending spree, Cynthia becomes more detached and Rosalie more attached.
 As his "zero hour" approaches, Jack trades away his entire fortune, leaving him with nothing more than the suit he wears, despite the well-meaning attempts of friends to give him money.
 Finally meeting all the conditions of his uncle's will, Jack attains the £6,000,000, as well as the love of Cynthia.